 Hardwood Floor Installation: When to Repair and When to Replace

-When it’s time to change the whole floor, and when to fix it?
+When it’s time to change the whole floor, and when just to fix it?

-Hardwood floor refinishing can go a long way.
+Hardwood floor refinishing can go a long way

 Hardwood floor installation – when your floor is beyond all repair

 The same goes for termites.
-Of course, you have to eradicate them, but if they’ve already munched a large chunk of your floors, then complete replacement is in place.
+Of course, you have to eradicate them, but if they’ve already munched large chunk of your floors, then complete replacement is in place.
 Of course, each situation is different, so before you decide one way or another, speak with hardwood flooring contractors to determine the proper solution.